-An EASY keto pasta that is the perfect low-carb substitute to traditional pasta.
-The recipe only needs 3 ingredients, it's gluten-free and contains only 1.6g net carbs!
+An EASY keto pasta that is the perfect low-carb substitute for traditional pasta.
+The recipe only needs 3 ingredients, is gluten-free, and contains only 2.5g net carbs!

 Table of Contents

 It’s time to try something new!
 Pasta on a keto diet?
 Yes, we can!
 And we will, with this homemade keto pasta recipe that will expand your culinary horizons!